-The requirements for the programming in the SCADA system, including the integration into the existing SCADA system and related services and supplies, shall be performed by the Contractor’s System Integrator Subcontractor (referred to as “SCADA System Integrator”).
+The requirements for the programming in the SCADA system, including the integration into the existing SCADA system and related services and supplies, shall be performed by the Region’s System Integrator (referred to as “SCADA System Integrator”).

 Comply with the requirements of Division 1.

-Refer to Division 11, Division 15 Mechanical and Division 16 Electrical for additional requirements.
+Refer to Division 11- Equipment, Division 15- Mechanical and Division 16- Electrical for additional requirements.

 Refer to the Contract Drawings to ensure completeness of installation for all items and that these items are compatible with the control and operational intent of the design of this project.